© manifesto / photography: michel dupré - walid zaazaa looking sharp

 retail is pretty tough here. i think singaporeans are very conservative when it comes to fashion. many people still spend lots of money on both statement and logo-type brands. but then again, there's a growing fashion community, and this crowd is looking for design, style and quality instead of prestigious names. people in bangkok are actually more adventurous and they're really looking for niche brands and new trends, but the spending power is not as big as singapore. jakarta, manila and kuala lumpur are interesting places. we think that there'll be important opportunities for fashion concept stores in these cities in the near future. we already have an eye on potential expansions to all these different places.

-do you believe that different sensibilities in asian culture require a different approach when it comes to matters such as the service level you envision, the kind of merchandise you choose or other things. if so, how do you anticipate and what is manifesto’s customer profile?
+do you believe that different sensibilities in asian culture require a different approach when it comes to matters such as the service level you envision, the kind of merchandise you choose or other things? if so, how do you anticipate and what is manifesto’s customer profile?

-when it comes to retail, for sure asia has its own peculiarities. for example people in southeast asia aren't willing to engage with floor staff as much as in europe or in the states. but at the same time they expect excellence in customer service [read: alteration, delivery, special packaging]. and when it comes to merchandising obviously sizing is very different too. because we aim to appeal to mix clientele of locals, expats and tourists, it's at the same time not easy to approach such a diverse customer profile. we try to integrate this when we buy the collections.
+when it comes to retail, for sure asia has its own peculiarities. for example people in southeast asia aren't willing to engage with floor staff as much as in europe or in the states. but at the same time they expect excellence in customer service [read: alteration, delivery, special packaging]. and when it comes to merchandising, obviously sizing is very different too. because we aim to appeal to a mixed clientele of locals, expats and tourists, it's at the same time not easy to approach such a diverse customer profile. we try to integrate this when we buy the collections.

 what's your view on having an online presence and using online media as a retailer? we believe in omni-channel retail. that means that a product being sold by a retailer can reach different kinds of customers through a brick and mortar store, an online store, an app and also social media at the same time. it helps to increase the sell-through and it also serves to propose goods to your customer even when he or she is not present in the shop. in my opinion, this is the future of retail, even if technology is still not completely ready yet. that’s actually the reason we wanted to collaborate with inverted edge. they're the best online retailer in southeast asia and they are dedicated to try to create a real omni-channel retail experience. beside this, with all the social media like facebook and instagram at anyone’s disposal, you can reach people directly anytime. thus in theory, the store is never closed.